Skylonxe/linux-perforce-installer/README.md

 # Usage

 In shell, run the following commands in your terminal.
 You don't need to download this repo, that is what the first line in the following code does.

+NOTE: If you want to use encrypted SSL perforce server, use install-perforce-ssl version of following script.

 ```shell
 wget https://raw.githubusercontent.com/Skylonxe/linux-perforce-installer/master/install-perforce